VulcanJS/vulcan-docs/source/schemas.md

 Can either be an array of group names or a function.

-If it's a function, it'll be called on the `user` viewing the document, and should return `true` or `false`.
-When generating a form for inserting new documents, the form will contain all the fields that return `true` for the current user.
+If it's a function, it'll be called on the `user` viewing the document and the `document` itself, and should return `true` or `false`.

 #### `insertableBy`